 Community support programs are designed to reduce recidivism by providing assistance in safe and secure environments.

-Individual, group and family counseling assistance along with community referrals aim to enhance discharged detainees’ quality of life by improving their problem solving, decision making and coping skills.
+Individual, group and family counseling assistance along with community referrals aim to enhance discharged individuals’ quality of life by improving their problem solving, decision making, and coping skills.

 Victims of the cracks in the criminal justice system, as well as West Town and Markham residents, all benefit from these efforts.